CodeX-Academy-Official/badges/technologies/backend/node1.md

 - Install the latest LTS version of NodeJS on your machine using NVM.
 - Write a NodeJS application from scratch.
 - Write a simple HTTP server that responds to requests.
-- Use node-based libraries to interact with users
+- Use node-based libraries to interact with users.
 - Use node modules to separate and organize code.
-- Create simple command-line applications that take in arguments and return values to the console
+- Create simple command-line applications that take in arguments and return values to the console.

 ## Suggested Learning: